m4(1p) — Linux manual page

 definition as two literal characters.
 However, this sequence is

-such as "${11}" meaning the eleventh positional parameter.
-Macros
+as "${11}" meaning the eleventh positional parameter.
+Macros can

-can still be defined with appropriate uses of nested quoting to
+still be defined with appropriate uses of nested quoting to result

-treated '-' as a literal; GNU behavior treats it as a range.
-This
+'-' as a literal; GNU behavior treats it as a range.
+This version

 FUTURE DIRECTIONS top